-- Textbooks and supplies at the UIS Bookstore - Tickets at the Sangamon Auditorium Box Office - Printing at UIS computing facilities - Students are allotted \$5 from ITS in printing funds each calendar year.
+- Textbooks and supplies at the UIS Bookstore - Printing at UIS computing facilities - Students are allotted \$5 from ITS in printing funds each calendar year.

 Identification & Access

 - Library Students have borrowing privileges at Brookens Library. - Door access Persons receive access as needed. - Recreation Students assessed the General fee may use their i-card for access to Campus Recreation facilities.